TakeJoshyy/Murphmon/readme.md

 ### [Core Game Rules](#Core-Games-Rules) | [Settings](#settings) | [Fire Red Specifics Rules](#specific-game-rules)
 ## Core-Game-Rules

 You must only use 1 Pokemon for all fights and encounters except double battles unless otherwise denoted.
 I.e. “Brock Buddy” rule.

 Permadeath: If your primary Pokemon faints, the game is over.

+No Shops: **Except for any type of Pokeball or Repel.**

-No Shops: You can only use items that you pick up, find as a held item on Pokemon or are given by an NPC, no use of stores **except for any type of Pokeball or Repel**.
+You can only use items that you pick up, find as a held item on Pokemon or are given by an NPC, no use of stores.

 Select 3 “Favorites” prior to each run.
 These Pokemon are subject to the 555 BST or under rule.